 There is probably nothing greater a foot specialist can do than to care for a diabetic or neuropathic ulceration.
 It can literally mean the difference between having a normal ability to walk and losing a limb or losing a life.

 Wound care is one of Dr. Schumacher's passions.
-He works with some of the most severe wounds one can get at the Abbotsford Regional Hospital Dialysis department.
+Dr. Schumacher has worked with the most severe wounds one can get at the Abbotsford Regional Hospital Dialysis department, and this is a primary emphasis in his Surrey office today.
 He has lobbied the government for better coverage for wound care, and he has lectured across Canada and around the world on this topic.

 In 2017 Dr. Schumacher founded the Canadian Medical Alliance for the Preservation of the Lower Extremity (MAPLE), a group predicated on education and advocacy for those with neuropathic wounds.
 For more information on MAPLE, click this link.